-Fraulein !
+Fraulein!
 Where did you get these abominations - out of a nightmare?

 MARIA.
 No, out of some curtains - the curtains that used to hang in my bedroom.
 There was plenty of wear left in them.

 CAPTAIN.
 Just a moment.
 Do you mean to say the people of the neighborhood have seen my children wearing old curtains?

 MARIA.
 Oh, yes, they've become very popular.
 Everyone smiles at them.

 CAPTAIN.
 I don't wonder.

 MARIA.
-They say, "There go Captain von Trapp's children:' CAPTAIN.
+They say, "There go Captain von Trapp's children:'

+CAPTAIN.
 My children have always been a credit to my name.

 MARIA.
 But, Captain, they weren't.
 They were just unhappy little marching machines.

 CAPTAIN.
 I don't care to hear from you about my children.

 MARIA.
 Well, you must hear from someone.
 You're not home long enough to know them.

 CAPTAIN.
-I said I don't want to hear - MARIA.
+I said I don't want to hear -

+MARIA.
 I know you don't - but you've got to.
 Take Liesl - Liesl isn't a child anymore.
 And if you keep treating her as one, Captain, you're going to have a mutiny on your hands.
-And Friedrich - Friedrich's afraid to be himself - lie's shy - he's aloof, Friedrich needs you - he needs your
+And Friedrich - Friedrich's afraid to be himself - lie's shy - he's aloof, Friedrich needs you - he needs your confidence - to know her, because she notices things.
+And she always tells the truth - especially when you don't want to hear it.
+Kurt - is sensitive - he's easily hurt - and you ignore him - you brush him aside the way you do all of them.

-ACT 1 The Sound of Music Version 2.0

-confidence -

 CAPTAIN.
 Don't tell me about my son.

-MARIA. to know her, because sh - especially when you o out him.
-She could tell you a lot ne notices things.
-And she alway don't want to hear it.
-Kurt - is nore him - you brush him aside vs tells the truth sensitive - he's
+MARIA.
+Brigitta could tell you about him.
+She could tell you a lot more if you got vou.

-(The CAPTAIN st arts to leave.)
+(The CAPTAIN starts to leave.)

-got to let her have a go someone has to find ou ouisa - wants to have a good ti ood time.
-Marta - I don't know It about her.
-And little Gretl - ju ptain, love Gretl, love all of th about yet - but ust wants to be
+I haven't finished yet!
+Louisa - wants to have a good time.
+You've just got to let her have a good time.
+Marta - I don't know about yet - but someone has to find out about her.
+And little Gretl - just wants to be loved ...
+Oh, please, Captain, love Gretl, love all of them.
+They need as you can.

 CAPTAIN.
 Stop!
 Stop it!
-You will pa as you can. ack your things and return to the e abbey as soon
+You will pack your things and return to the abbey as soon

 MARIA.
 I'm sorry.
-I shouldn't hav ve said those things - not in the v vay I said them.
+I shouldn't have said those things - not in the way I said them.

-[MUSIC NO. 17 "THE S SOUND OF MUSIC (REI PRISE)"]
+[MUSIC NO. 17 "THE SOUND OF MUSIC (REPRISE)"]

-After you've gone be What's that? there'll CHILDREN (OFF STAG E)
+CAPTAIN.
 MARIA.
-THE HILLS ARE ALIVE

-Singing WITH THE SOUND OF MUSIC
+After you've gone there'll Your children.

+be...
+What's that?
 CAPTAIN.

-Who's singing?
-WITH SONGS THEYHAVE SU NG

 MARIA.
-FOR A THOUSAND YEARS

-Your children.

-CAPTAIN.
-THE HILLS FILL MY HEAR Г

-My children singin g?
-WITH THE SOUND OF MUSI

 My children singing?